Susan Fiske: Research

 Her four most well-known contributions to the field of psychology are the stereotype content model, ambivalent sexism theory, the continuum model of impression formation, and the power-as-control theory.
-She is also known for the term cognitive miser, coined with her graduate adviser Shelley E. Taylor, referring to individuals' tendencies to use cognitive shortcuts and heuristics.
+She is also known for the term cognitive miser, coined with her graduate adviser Shelley E. Taylor under the late Amos Tversky, referring to individuals' tendencies to use cognitive shortcuts and heuristics.

 Stereotype content model

 The stereotype content model (SCM) is a psychological theory arguing that people tend to perceive social groups along two fundamental dimensions: warmth and competence.
 Warmth describes the group's perceived intent (friendly and trustworthy or not); competence describes their perceived ability to act on their intent.
 The SCM was originally developed to understand the social classification of groups within the population of the U.S. However, the SCM has since been applied to analyzing social classes and structures across countries and history.

 Most samples view their own middle class as both warm and competent, but they view refugees, homeless people, and undocumented immigrants as neither warm nor competent.
 The SCM's innovation is identifying mixed stereotypes—high on competence but low on warmth (e.g., rich people) or high on warmth but low on competence (e.g., elderly people).
 Nations with higher income inequality tend to use these mixed stereotypes more frequently.

-Groups’ perceived cooperativeness predicts their perceived warmth, and this dimension reflects the importance of intent.
+Groups' perceived cooperativeness predicts their perceived warmth, and this dimension reflects the importance of intent.
 Warmth predicts active helping and harming.
 A group's perceived status predicts its stereotypic competence, so this reflects a belief in meritocracy, that people get what they deserve.
 Competence predicts passive helping and harming.

 Ambivalent sexism theory

 Fiske and Peter Glick developed the ambivalent sexism inventory (ASI) as a way of understanding prejudice against women.
 The ASI posits two sub-components of gender stereotyping: hostile sexism (hostility towards nontraditional women), and benevolent sexism (idealizing and protecting traditional women).
 The theory posits that men and women's intimate interdependence, coupled with men's average status advantage, requires incentives for women who cooperate (benevolent sexism) and punishment for women who resist (hostile sexism).
 Both men and women can endorse hostile sexism and benevolent sexism, though men on average score higher than women, especially on hostile sexism.
+Though HS and BS entail opposite attitudinal dispositions toward women, they are positively correlated.
 The ASI appears useful across nations.
 The authors have also developed a parallel scale of ambivalence toward men.
+According to a recent review, the ASI scale has been used by 654 peer-reviewed studies with adult populations.

 Power-as-control theory

 Power-as-control theory aims to explain how social power motivates people to heed or ignore others.
 In this framework, power is defined as control over valued resources and over others' outcomes.
-Low-power individuals attend to those who control resources, while powerful people need not attend to low-power individuals (since high-power individuals can, by definition, get what they want).
+Low-power individuals watch those who control resources, while powerful people do not need to watch low-power individuals (since high-power individuals can, by definition, get what they want).